3 Types of Relationship Behaviors That Are Burning Red Flags

 But what about traits or behavior patterns that are not good for the long haul?
 How do you know when someone is going to be a destructive force in your life rather than a healthy influence?

-Here are 3 glaring red flags that, unfortunately, get brushed off early on in relationships when infatuation takes over:
+Here are 3 glaring red flags that, unfortunately, can often get brushed off early on in relationships when infatuation takes over and logic takes a vacation:

 1. The Need To Control